 - If you've ever had the crispy, almost but not quite burnt, rice at the bottom of a pot of Puerto Rican Arroz con Pollo (also known as Pagao), you know how good it is.
 That said, it's easy to burn if you're not paying attention so keep reading for more tips on how to make Pegao.

 My Puerto Rican family likes to make their own achiote oil using annatto seeds.

-To make your own achiote oil place ¼ cup achiote (annatto) seeds in ½ cup oil.
+To make your own achiote oil place a few tablespoons of annatto seeds in ½ cup oil.

 Heat on medium for about 4-5 minutes.
 Do not overheat or boil, they will become bitter.
 Also be careful as the oil stains.
 Immediately drain the oil from the seeds and discard seeds.